Books like 'Ladies in Hating'

 The Safekeep by Yael van der Wouden

-queer mystery from hate to love forced proximity cold heroine historical contemporary war -
+queer mystery from hate to love forced proximity cold heroine historical war length-medium -

 The Lady's Guide to Celestial Mechanics by Olivia Waite